|Learn how to encourage responsible building and improve the quality of housing for all.|

 There are a number of ways in which housing can add to its neighborhood:

 - It can change the desirability of the neighborhood.
-An interesting or particularly nice building can attract people to live in it.
+An interesting or particularly nice building will attract people to live in it.
 That, in turn, can make others aware of the existence and advantages of the neighborhood, and draw new residents to it.

 - It can change people’s attitudes.
 Those who don’t live in the new housing may start to see themselves and their neighborhood differently: Since a developer chose to put this really nice building here, this place must be OK.
 The result may be people paying more attention to keeping up their own buildings and houses, and a rise in property values and community pride.